microsoft/nova-facade/packages/nova-react-test-utils/README.md

 This time not resolvers are queued up front so inside [play](https://storybook.js.org/docs/react/writing-stories/play-function#page-top) one needs to manually resolve/reject graphql operations.
 To get the environment created for this specific story one can use `getEnvForStory` function.
 Later similarly to examples for unit test, full customization power of apollo-mock-client is available.

 For more real life examples please check the [examples package](../examples/src/).
-Additionally, please check [unit tests file](../examples/src/Feedback/FeedbackContainer.test.tsx) to see how stories can be leveraged inside unit tests, using [composeStories](https://github.com/storybookjs/testing-react) to treat storybook as the single source of truth for all the config/setup needed to test your component.

 You can also see that `satisfies NovaEnvironmentDecoratorParameters<TypeMap>` is used to strongly type parameters.
 The `TypeMap` type gives you strongly typed mock resolvers and can be generated using [typemap-plugin](https://github.com/microsoft/graphitation/tree/main/packages/graphql-codegen-typescript-typemap-plugin) that can be added to graphql codegen config file.